pkhungurn/jyuusu/README.md

 # jyuusu

 `jyuusu` （ジュース） is a dependency injection system implemented in Python.
 Its design and interface are heavily inspired by Google's [Guice](https://github.com/google/guice) and [Dagger 2](https://dagger.dev/).

+While the library's name is `jyuusu`, the PYPI package name is `pmkg-jyuusu` to avoid collisions.
+However, I don't think I will upload the package to PYPI in the near future.

 ## Requirement